iceberg logo

 • Security awareness and training

-Ensure your security team has strong integration points with IT operations, development teams, and business units.
+Ensure your cybersecurity team has strong integration points with IT operations, development teams, and business units.
 Regular communication channels and formalized collaboration processes help break down silos and ensure security is embedded throughout the organization.

 What strategies help attract and retain cybersecurity talent in a competitive market?